The Recruiting Process

 One of the first questions we are asked is "How many hours a week would I need to commit to this?"

-To help answer this and other questions, the Recruiting Committee interviews current board members and puts together a document to share with candidates.
+To help answer this and other questions, the Recruiting Committee interviews current board members and puts together a summary document to share with candidates.
+For more information please see the Trustee Interview Summary below.

 Step 3